railtonjamesl-collab/DataScienceFanClub/Report/2. Data Processing/Readme.md

 3. Introduce lag variables

-Lag variables gives our models information from previous to train on as we investigate the impact of more information on our model's predictive power.
+Lag variables gives our models information from previous years to train on as we investigate the impact of more information on our model's predictive power.

 4. Remove NAs from the dataset

-By introducing lag variables, we introduce NAs as a company e.g. at the beginning of the dataset doesn't have previous years to refer to.
+By introducing lag variables, we introduce NAs because a company e.g. at the beginning of the dataset doesn't have previous years to refer to.
 Hence, we remove accordingly.

 **EDA and splitting the data in to our training, validation and test splits**